hwayne/learntla-v2/docs/beginner/functions.rst

-.. _functions:
+.. _chapter_functions:

 ++++++++++++++
 Functions
 ++++++++++++++

-We will cover
+In this chapter we will cover

 * Structures
 * Functions